-12.1.3 Python Run & impact on Cooling Capacity
+12.1.3 Python Run & Impact on Cooling Capacity

 Loom Length: The overall length of a python loom is critical in remote unit assessment.
 Python looms consume 100 -140 watts of energy for every 10 metres of loom (equivalent to 16% of the remote coolers compressor cooling capacity).
+Any python runs over 40m (from a single remote) may require additional considerations based the on outlets environment.
 This usage assumes ambient python temperatures of 24C.